sutrolabs/dbt_census_utils/README.md

     - package: dbt-labs/dbt_utils
       version: [">=1.0.0", "<2.0.0"]
 ```
-# 🙌 How is this package maintained and can I contribute?
+# 🤝 How is this package maintained and can I contribute?
 ## Package Maintenance
 The Census team maintaining this package _only_ maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/census/census_utils/) of the package and refer to the changelog and release notes for more information on changes across versions.

 ## Contributions
-A small team at Census develops these dbt packages.
-However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
 Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!

-# 🏪 Are there any other resources available?
+# 🧭 How can I get help or make suggestions?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/census/dbt_census_utils/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Census or would like to request a new dbt package, please join the [Operational Analytics Slack](https://www.operationalanalytics.club/).